Crikey Bill. WordNerd is six years old today. How did that happen!?

 1. Stick to what you’re good at and be prepared to say ‘no’

-Nearly all the work I do is for the internet.
+Nearly all the work I do is online.
 I’ve written plenty of things for print over the years too and no one has ever complained about it.
-Until recently.
+That is until recently…

 I got a call one day asking if I’d rewrite a brochure for a furniture company.
 They hadn’t been happy with the previous copywriter’s work and wanted “a more modern voice”.
 No worries, I thought, that’s my bread and butter.
 But maybe alarm bells should have been ringing from the start.